-In a village called Tehla near Jaipur, crushed lime waste ‘Bagra’ is extensively used for mortars, plasters as well as for making flat lime roofs.
+In a village called Tehla near Jaipur, crushed lime waste ‘Bagra’ is extensively used for mortars, plasters as well as making flat lime roofs.
 These exemplify the beauty, strength and possibilities that lie within a natural material like lime.
 While the extravagant palaces of Jaipur used lime copiously, these humble homes took the leftovers of the lime waste using it efficiently.
-Indeed nothing goes waste in our villages that making the best use of the available resources.
-Not only is this economical & ecological it is also a sensible approach towards natural building.
+Indeed nothing goes to waste in our villages that making the best use of the available resources.
+Not only is this economical & ecological it is also a sensible approach towards the natural building.

 These roofs existed centuries before even the concept of a reinforced concrete slab was born.
 This is our very own indigenous stone reinforced lime roof which is much more durable and lasts so much longer.
-What’s more it doesn’t heat up your home, regulates the temperature and most importantly lets your home breathe, especially if you’re in a hot and dry region like Rajasthan.
+What’s more, it doesn’t heat up your home, regulates the temperature and most importantly lets your home breathe, especially if you’re in a hot and dry region like Rajasthan.
 The bagra is ground in a chakka, and natural strength imparting additives are added to the mix.
 Fenugreek seeds soaked in water, guggal (commiphora mukul), jaggery, etc are added to this impart desirable qualities of strength and setting time in lime.
 These are the original admixtures of ancient times.

-Above photo clearly shows a broken Bagra roof with the details of the flat roof construction.
+The above photo clearly shows a broken Bagra roof with the details of the flat roof construction.
 The beauty in ruins is that it reveals the materials layer by layer exposing the real structure, helping us understand, almost witness the process of building it.
 Below is a deconstruction of the layers of the lime roof.

 - Wooden logs are used as spanning members with 2’ c/c, which act as the base for the roof.
 These rest on the stone wall projections called ‘gardan’, literally meaning neck.
 These spanning members can either be wood or stone slabs (pink sandstones).